The Hugh Martin Weir Prize

 - Publish the results of the research by deposit in Adelaide Research and Scholarship

 - Acknowledge the Prize in relation to the research

 The winner is also expected to use the Barr Smith Library collections for at least some of the research.

 Applications must be received on the Prize Application Form which also requires the applicant to arrange a confidential academic reference.

-Applications open on the 1st of October of the current year and close on the 27th February of the following year.
+Applications open on 11 October of the current year and close on the 27th February of the following year.

 Applicants will be notified of the outcome of their applications by post by the 27th of March.

 If you have questions or require more information please contact:

 University of Adelaide